zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 ## Required App Permissions

-In order for the camera and mic to work during the session, add the following:
+For the camera and mic to work during the session, add the following:

 | Permission Required | Optional | Permission Key | Description |
 | :------------------ | :------- | :------------- | :---------- |